Climate Jargon

 Heat wave: Days or weeks of unusually hot weather

-Hybrid: Vehicle that runs on fossil fuels, with a small battery and electric motor to improve mileage
+Hybrid: Vehicle that runs on gasoline, with a small battery and electric motor to improve mileage

 Hydrocarbon: Stuff made mostly of hydrogen and carbon, like coal, oil, natural gas, and methane